egyangel/ing-sw-2021-esas-mauri-madhkour-elsheshtawi/README.md

 ## Server

 ### Run your server
-If you want to run the server on your machine you can use the following command, this is the easiest way to run it
+To run the server on your machine you can use the following command, this is the easiest way to run it
 ```bash
 java -jar server.jar
 ```

 ## Client
+To run the client you can use the following command, this is the easiest way to run it
 ```bash
 java -jar client.jar
 ```